Monday, June 4, 2018

 As always comments are welcomed, especially from students.
 They can be submitted by email to: stan@stanklos.com.

-Stanley Yavneh Klos, Author
+Stanley Yavneh Klos, Co-Author

 The United States of America